GabrielAndre2811/Codigos-do-curso-ADS/README.md

-# 🔥🔥🔥 Here are all the codes for the Systems Analysis and Development Course, codes used to learn resources and functions to solve problems.
+# 🔥🔥🔥 Here are all the codes for the Systems Analysis and Development Course, codes used to learn, with resources and functions to solve problems.

 #Linguagem Python
 #Linguagem C++